sulu/sulu/UPGRADE.md

 ### ContentNavigation & Navigation

 The ContentNavigationItems & NavigationItems will be sorted by their position.
-If there is no position is set the item will be placed behind all other items.
+If there is no position set, the item will be placed behind all other items.

 ```php